CS5008-Khoury/Homework-CPractice/README.md

-# Homework 2 Readme
+# Homework - C Practice - Readme

 Name:

-Github Account name:

 Link to Assignment on Github: (copy and paste the link to your assignment repo here)